 Q: When did you start getting seriously interested in music?

 JB: Music was dull and dreary as Quaker Oats till I heard The Beatles' "I Want to Hold Your Hand."
 It was so much fresher and spirited than anything else around.
 Teen idols like Kookie and Paul Anka and Fabian are some of the names I remember.
-Hearing the Beatles for the first time was like someone had smashed a window of a stuffy room to let a blast of fresh air rush in.
+Hearing the Beatles for the first time was like someone turning on an air conditioner in a muggy room.

 But I didn't stick with the Beatles for long.
 I had an older sister, and she started bringing in records by the Rolling Stones and Bob Dylan.
 Compared to them, the Beatles seemed childish, not so much in terms of their music but in what they were saying.
 I've since come to appreciate their genius, but for many years, it was just not cool to like the Beatles.
 I preferred artists like the Doors, Hendrix, Cream, the Kinks, the Stooges, and the Velvet Underground.